Red Dawn: Filming

 The movie was filmed in and around the city of Las Vegas, New Mexico.
 Many of the buildings and structures which appear in the film, including a historic Fred Harvey Company hotel adjacent to the train depot, the train yard, and a building near downtown, which was repainted with the name of "Calumet, Colorado", referencing the town in Michigan, are still there today.
 An old Safeway grocery store was converted to a sound stage and used for several scenes in the movie.

 Powers Boothe later claimed that "Milius cut out the emotional life of its characters.
 Originally, my character was anti-war, as well as a rightist.
 I was supposed to be the voice of reason in that movie.
 But certain cuts negated my character."

-Lea Thompson said the original cut featured a love scene between her and Powers Boothe but it "was cut out after some previews because of the age difference.
+Lea Thompson said the original cut featured a love scene between her and Powers Boothe, but it "was cut out after some previews because of the age difference.
 And that was the main reason I took the movie—it was such a terrific scene."
 Similarly, a sex scene that took place in a sleeping bag was scripted between the characters Jed and Toni, but was abandoned after a failed take.
-Jennifer Grey stated this was because Patrick Swayze was drunk and couldn't remember his lines while filming, while Grey was high on marijuana, stating "And then it got cut.
+Jennifer Grey stated this was because Patrick Swayze was drunk and couldn't remember his lines while filming, while Grey was high on marijuana, stating: "And then it got cut.
 And they said, 'We'll come back and reshoot it.'
 But of course they didn't."
 Her negative interaction with Swayze made her anxious about working with the actor again in Dirty Dancing.

 There were scenes filmed at and around a McDonald's restaurant and at least one picture of Soviet officers around the restaurant exists.
 However, the scenes were cut before the movie was finished, supposedly due to a shooting at a McDonald's less than a month before release.

 The Soviet Mi-24 "Hind-A" helicopter-gunships were mocked-up and built around French SA 330 Pumas.
 Some of the weaponry devised for the film did not work.
 Futuristic helicopters created for the film did not have FAA approval to fly over people.

 The budget increased from $11 million to $15 million.
 It ultimately cost $19 million.

 Music

-The film's score was composed and conducted by Basil Poledouris and performed by the Hollywood Studio Symphony; it was the first soundtrack album to be released (on LP and compact disc) by Intrada Records.
-The label issued the complete score in 2007.
+The film's score was composed and conducted by Basil Poledouris and performed by the Hollywood Studio Symphony.